Test Your Knowledge with This A to Z Guide of Cooking Terms and Definitions

 Recipes calling for a baking dish means a dish made out of glass or ceramic.
 (Baking pans are made of metal.)
 A casserole dish refers to a dish that is round and deep.
 It is important to note the capacity of your dish and use the recommended size stated in the recipe.
 Check a dish's capacity by filling it with water, a quart at a time.
 If the dish is too small, you can divide your casserole mixture between two dishes.
 If your dish is too large, reduce cook time by 5 minutes.

 A combination of dry acid, baking soda, and starch that has the ability to release carbon dioxide in two stages: when liquid ingredients are added and when the mixture is heated.

 A chemical leavening agent that creates carbon dioxide and is used in conjunction with acidic ingredients, such as buttermilk, sour cream, brown sugar, or fruit juices, to create the bubbles that make the product rise.

-To moisten foods during cooking or grilling with fats or seasoned liquids to add flavor and prevent drying.
-In general, recipes in this cookbook do not call for basting meat and poultry with pan juices or drippings.
+To moisten foods during cooking or grilling with fats or seasoned liquids which add flavor and prevent drying.
+In general, our recipes don't call for basting meat and poultry with pan juices or drippings.
 That's because basting tools, such as brushes and bulb basters, could be sources of bacteria if contaminated when dipped into uncooked or undercooked meat and poultry juices, then allowed to sit at room temperature and used later for basting.